Overview for Everest Base Camp Trekking in Nepal

 Accommodation and Food:

-Everest Base Camp Trek is a widely popular trekking route in Nepal.
+Everest Trek in Nepal is a widely popular trekking route in Nepal.
 The region is well-managed for accommodation and food.
 However, the prices are quite expensive because of limited transportation means at a high altitude.

 The hotels/lodges are decent.
 Most rooms are on a twin sharing basis with attached bathrooms.
 While some lodges need to be pre-booked, the professionals from CoreTreks will accompany you through the process.

 Sherpas are the native residents of the Everest region.
 They are brave, hardworking and dedicated people.
 Tourism and traveling is their major occupation.
 However, Sherpas practice Buddhism and they take their religion very seriously.
 It is important to follow their rules and regulations, if you do not know, take some time to learn or simply ask them.
 Some things to keep in mind: